Classroom Divider Ideas

 This photo shows how one class can be divided into two.
 Just one divider can be pulled across to cut distractions from the other group.
 Two teachers can teach with limited interruption.

 In this photo, the librarian set up a reading/book corner for the first graders.
 Kids know where to go on library days to pick out their books for the week.
-The librarian can select books of a first-grade level reducing confusion and allowing students to pick from a smaller selection of books.
+The librarian can select books of a first-grade level, reducing confusion and allowing students to pick from a smaller selection of books.

-Distraction Free For Test Taking
+Distraction-Free For Test Taking

-Any classroom can use a quiet spot for test taking.
+Any classroom can use a quiet spot for test-taking.
 This classroom in Ohio sent us this great photo.
 Before using Screenflex, students had to sit in the hallway to re-take a test.
-Hallway distractions are not conducive to productive test taking.
+Hallway distractions are not conducive to productive test-taking.

 Room dividers work well to minimize classroom distractions.
 Distractions can disrupt learning and lower productivity.
 Eliminating distractions can provide a quieter and more productive environment for learning.
+These are only a couple of ideas for your classroom dividers, but the sky is ultimately the limit.